 ALTERNATIVE CHEUNG FUN STEAMING METHOD

-Essentially, you boil a lot of water inside a large wok and position a steaming rack in the center (see photo above).
-Then, place the filled 8×8 pan over the steaming rack and cover the wok with a lid.
-The cheung fun will cook in about 2 minutes with this method.
+Place a steaming rack in the center of a large wok.
+Fill the wok with water, enough so that the water level is just below the steamer rack.
+Bring the water to boil.
+Then, place the 8×8 pan with batter over the steaming rack and cover the wok with a lid.
+The cheung fun will cook in about 2 minutes.

-Use extra care when cleaning the steamer trays.
-Because the trays are made of a thin layer of stainless steel, you can bend the bottom of it if you apply too much pressure as you clean it.
+Clean the steamer trays carefully.
+Because the trays are made of a thin layer of stainless steel, you can bend and warp the bottom of it if you apply too much pressure as you clean it.

 Mama Lin suggests setting the steamer tray over the counter with the lip hanging over the edge.
 That way, when you press down on the tray to scrub it, you won’t run the risk of bending it.

-There are always stubborn bits of rice noodle that get stuck in the corners of the steaming tray or 8×8 pan.
-I recommend using pipe cleaners or similar small brushes to scrub the corners.
+There are always stubborn bits of rice noodle that get stuck in the corners of the steaming trays.
+I recommend using looped bottle brush cleaners (like the one in this set) to clean the corners (affiliate link).

 Mixed Mushroom Cheung Fun